Team-1280-Training/Unit-1/LESSON.md

 | `Ctrl`+`Alt`+`RightArrow` | Move current tab to split editor on right |
 | `Ctrl`+`S` | Save edits to current file |
 | `Ctrl`+`Shift`+`G` | Open *Source Control* |

+# Feedback
+Please provide feedback if you have any.

+This is the first training with these new programming materials. \
+We would appreciate if you mention any issues you had; you can also suggest improvements for them.
+- Confusing explanations
+- Knowledge, skills, or procedures that were required but weren't taught
+- Too fast or too slow explanations; pacing
+- Too hard or too easy exercises
+- Step-by-step instructions that are not comprehensive/thorough enough, or didn't work
+- Seemingly unnecessary or ineffective information or exercises
+- Any improvements (e.g. wording) or more effective ways/formats to teach

+Type below (go to the "raw" file, as *Preview* does not support editing).
+(For this unit, you need to make another commit):
+___